sahilrajput03/sahilrajput03/vim.md

 vi" #For inside double quotes
 vi( or vib #For inside parentheses vi{ or viB #For inside curly brackets vit #For inside html tags.
+WOW IT WOKRS WITH HTML TAGS WELL!!!

 va' #For around single quotes
 va" #For around double quotes